Income Tax Act 2007

 You could also call this:

-"Getting a refund of fees paid by a foreign investment fund"
+"Getting back fees paid by your foreign investment fund"

 Illustration for Income Tax Act 2007

 You have an attributing interest in a foreign investment fund.
-The fund pays fees to another person and you get a rebate of these fees.
-You are not allowed to deduct the fees and your FIF income is not calculated using the comparative value method.
-You get a rebate of fees from the other person.
-The amount of the rebate is exempt income.
-This means you do not have to pay tax on the rebate.
-The rules for this rebate are found in the Taxation (Annual Rates, Foreign Superannuation, and Remedial Matters) Act 2014.
-You should look at this act to understand more about the rebate.
-The rebate rules were inserted into the act on 1 April 2009.
+The fund pays fees to another person.
+You get a rebate of the fees from that person.
+You are not allowed to deduct the fees.
+Your FIF income or loss is not calculated using the comparative value method.
+The rebate you get is exempt income.
+This means you do not pay tax on the rebate.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.